xentara/xentara-template-uplink-basic/README.md

 [src/TemplateTransaction.hpp](src/TemplateTransaction.hpp)
 [src/TemplateTransaction.cpp](src/TemplateTransaction.cpp)

-The transaction microservice template provides template code for transactions that send data to the service instance immediately after collecting it.
+The transaction skill element template provides template code for transactions that send data to the service instance immediately after collecting it.

 The template code has the following features:

-- The microservice publishes a [Xentara task](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_tasks) called *send*, which collect a set of records and sends them to the service instance.
+- The skill element publishes a [Xentara task](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_tasks) called *send*, which collect a set of records and sends them to the service instance.
-- The microservice publishes [Xentara events](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) to signal when a record batch was sent, or if a send error occurred.
+- The skill element publishes [Xentara events](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) to signal when a record batch was sent, or if a send error occurred.